- Board Fellows Program

 Public Service Fellowship Program

-The Greif Fellowship in Juvenile Human Trafficking at the Moritz College of Law is devoted to providing legal representation and advice to child victims of human sex and labor trafficking in Ohio.
-Established in 2013 with grant funding from the Greif Packaging Charitable Trust, the one-year fellowship provides valuable experience early in an Ohio State law graduate’s career.
-The first Greif Fellow was Nikki Baszynski ’13, who, under the supervision of Professor Kimberly Jordan, Director of the Justice for Children Project, provided quality representation in a full range of criminal and civil legal matters affecting juvenile human trafficking victims, carrying a caseload of up to 50 youth clients at a time.
+Devoted to providing legal representation and advice to child victims of human sex and labor trafficking in Ohio, the one-year fellowship is funded by the Greif Packaging Charitable Trust.
+In addition, it provides a valuable learning experience for recent graduates.
+The fellow is supervised by Professor Kimberly Jordan, Director of the Justice for Children Project, and provides quality representation in a full range of criminal and civil legal matters affecting juvenile human trafficking victims, carrying a caseload of up to 50 youth clients at a time.